 Well, sorry, but I think the God I believe in is just as “God-like” as God could be.
-I believe in a God who encompasses and indwells all things, who cares deeply about you and me as you and me, who constantly calls us into love and still loves us in spite of our failure to respond wholeheartedly, and who saves us from futility and oblivion.
+I believe in the God uniquely encompassing and indwelling all things, responding intimately to you and me as you and me, constantly drawing us into the mutuality we know as love in spite of our failures to respond wholeheartedly, and preserving us from futility and oblivion.
 God does all this for us because God does all this for every creature.

 I do not know of a concept of God that could be more “religiously” satisfying than that.
 I’ve heard it preached for decades and have preached it myself, and people are definitely moved by it.
 It may not produce mega-churches, but it enlivens many faith communities.
 This is much more than a philosophical abstraction.

-Some would call my version of God “pan-en-theistic” (not “pantheistic”—God is not simply “all things” or “the all”; God is greater than all other things, yet indwells them all, just as they indwell God).
+Some would call my version of God “pan-en-theistic” (not “pantheistic”—God is not simply “the all”; God is greater than all others, yet indwells them all, just as they indwell God).
 There are all sorts of panentheists, some ancient, many contemporary, so I don’t mind the label, even when I’m not sure if any particular type fits me.
 Labels aside, this is clearly not the all-controlling, petulant, “invisible superman” of popular theism, nor is it the currently uninvolved clock-maker of deism, nor is it modern pantheism’s expression of awe and reverence for a universe that doesn’t look especially caring.

 And there is one other thing it is not—it is not a watered-down concept of God.
 As best I can tell, it comes closer to Anselm’s “that than which no greater can be conceived” than any other concept I’ve explored.
 It preaches.
 (I’ve been preaching it, and hearing it preached, for over 30 years.)
 If we’re going to debate God’s existence, why can’t we debate the existence of this God?
 That hardly ever happens, and, frankly, I’m baffled.